-In three seasons under Harper, the Hilltoppers are 8-1 in conference tournament action, resulting in two championships and automatic berths to the NCAA Tournament in 2012 and 2013.
-WKU has secured back-to-back 20-win seasons the last two years, and by finishing second in the Sun Belt Conference in 2013-14, WKU laid claim to its best league finish since 2008-09, when Harper was an assistant coach.
+In four seasons under Harper, the Hilltoppers are 9-2 in conference tournament action, resulting in two championships and automatic berths to the NCAA Tournament in 2012 and 2013.
+WKU has secured 20-win seasons in each of the last three seasons, including in 2014-15 in its inaugural season in Conference USA.

 The 2013-14 Hilltoppers went 20-12 on the season with a 12-6 mark in Sun Belt Conference play, which was good for a second-place finish in the league and the squad’s best conference result since winning the east division title in 2008-09.
 WKU secured a double-bye to the semifinals of the conference tournament in March, meaning the Hilltoppers advanced to the semifinals of the league tournament in each of its final 10 seasons in the Sun Belt Conference and 23 of its 32 years as a conference member overall.